Welcome To Our Website

 If you have any books or journals of a historical nature that you no longer require please let us know.
 We may be able to find new homes for them at our monthly talks.
 If you have any questions or would like more information on our activities please to contact us.

-The eighteenth edition of the Society’s annual journal, Obelisk, was launched in Glenalbyn on Friday 24 November.
+The nineteenth edition of the Society’s annual journal, Obelisk, was launched in the Function Room, Glenalbyn on Friday 22 November.
+Click HERE to see some photos from the night..

 As always we pay a special thanks to our contributors for their very enthusiastic response with material and without whose stories there would be no Obelisk.
 Over the years Obelisk has accumulated a rich trove of articles that help to give us a fuller picture of daily life and the streetscape of times past.